novasamatech/Operation-iOS/README.md

 ## License

-UIKit-iOS is available under the Apache 2.0 license.
+Operation-iOS is available under the Apache 2.0 license.
 See the LICENSE file for more info.